mattgd/UnitConverter/README.md

 # UnitConverter
-A unit conversion script in Python.
+A unit conversion API module in Python.